 - You generally want to have at least 20 percent home equity to refinance a home loan.
 Lenders may go lower than that, but you'll have to pay for mortgage insurance, the same as you would when buying a home with less than 20 percent down.

 - If you have little or no home equity, there are still options available to you.
-An FHA Streamline refinance allows those who currently have an FHA loan to refinance into a new one without a property appraisal.
+An FHA Streamline refinance allows those who currently have an FHA mortgage to refinance into a new one without a property appraisal.
 Income and credit requirements may be waived as well.
-A similar streamline refinance option is available to VA loan borrowers.
+A similar streamline refinance option is available to VA borrowers.

 - Low or negative-equity homeowners with conventional mortgages (those backed by Fannie Mae or Freddie Mac) can refinance through HARP, a federal program.
 HARP is scheduled to be replaced by a streamline refinance option in Fall 2017.

-What does it cost to refinance a home loan?
+What does it cost to refinance?

-Home loan refinance costs are about the same as those for a purchase mortgage, except that you don't have the real estate fees associated with transferring the ownership of the home.
+Home refinance costs are about the same as those for a purchase mortgage, except that you don't have the real estate fees associated with transferring the ownership of the home.